alflanagan/my_emacs_stuff/README.rst

 Various Emacs program files, of interest mostly to me.

-I've set up some customization options in file I can share across the multiple systems where I run Emacs, as well as a file to use Cask to manage installed packages.
+I've set up some customization options in files I can share across the multiple systems where I run Emacs, as well as a file to use Cask to manage installed packages.